gunnarku/gunnarku.github.io/index.md

 # Gunnar Kudrjavets

+I completed my dissertation in March of 2023.
-My *preliminary* thesis defense date is Tuesday, October 17, 2023, at 16:15 in Aula.
+My formal thesis defense will take place on **Tuesday, October 17, 2023, at 16:15 in Aula**.
-The ceremony will take place in Groningen, Netherlands.
+The ceremony will take place in **Groningen, Netherlands**.

 Academia does not operate under the "Move fast and break things" culture ;-)

 ## The Real World
 I have been a software engineer who has liked to design, write, and